aptech/docs/docs/CR-strtrim.rst

 ::

-    //Create string similar to a messy header row header_vars = "alpha, beta, gamma";
+    // Create string similar to a messy header row header_vars = "alpha, beta, gamma";

-    //Split string into 3x1 string array at comma locations//(notice the transpose operator ' at the end of the statement header_sa = strsplit(header_vars, ",")';
+    // Split string into 3x1 string array at comma locations//(notice the transpose operator ' at the end of the statement header_sa = strsplit(header_vars, ",")';

 After the above code, header_sa will equal (NOTE: the print function will automatically align the string array, so 'print header_sa' will make it appear